Chinese Culture — Brief Introduction and Special Characters

 Integrated Philosophy — Taoism, Confucianism, and Buddhism

-Chinese Philosophy is in respect to morals, relationship, destiny, society, and the universe.
+Chinese Philosophy is in respect to morals, relationships, destiny, society, and the universe.

 Afterward, these three learned from each other, sometimes got appreciated or suppressed by some monarchs, and finally converged to some degree.